Affordable Budget-Friendly Activities on Santo

 The guided walks, lasting approximately 30 minutes, showcase flying fox sanctuaries and native fruit trees planted specifically to ensure endemic birds have adequate food sources.
 According to locals, this community-driven conservation effort ensures future generations will witness these unique species that would otherwise be lost to land-clearing and large-scale agriculture.

-At approximately VT$1,000 per person, walking in this incredible rainforest is also incredibly affordable.
+Another attraction with another small entry fee, walking in this incredible rainforest is also incredibly affordable.

 Kole 1 Village, northern Espiritu Santo.
 Turn left at the signpost 15 km (9.3 mi) past Turtle Bay Beach House on the east coast road, then drive 4 km (2.5 mi) along the dirt road to the first village.
 Ask for Kal or Caleb.